hsf-training/analysis-essentials/git/07-gitlab.md

 {% endchallenge %}

 {% keypoints "Key Points" %}
-- "A local Git repository can be connected to one or more remote repositories."
+- A local Git repository can be connected to one or more remote repositories.
-- "Use the SSH protocol to connect to remote repositories."
+- Use the SSH protocol to connect to remote repositories.
-- "`git push` copies changes from a local repository to a remote repository."
+- `git push` copies changes from a local repository to a remote repository.
-- "`git pull` copies changes from a remote repository to a local repository."
+- `git pull` copies changes from a remote repository to a local repository.
 {% endkeypoints %}

 {% right %} [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) - Based on [git-novice](https://github.com/swcarpentry/git-novice) © 2016–2017 Software Carpentry Foundation {% endright %}